jporeilly/K8s/Labs/02 Pods/01 Creating PODs/Create PODs.md

 ```
 kubectl get all
 ```
-> Notice POD is Terminating
+> Notice: POD is Terminating

 set a Watch:
 ```